gdsc-ipsacademy/Competitive_Programming/data structures/stack/README.md

 - **isEmpty**: Checking if the stack is empty.
 - **isFull**: Checking if the stack is full (for fixed-size stacks).

-## Code Explanation

-The code in this repository provides a generic stack implementation using C++ templates.
-It demonstrates the fundamental operations of a stack, including pushing elements onto the stack, popping elements from the stack, and checking for stack properties such as emptiness and fullness.

 ## Time and Space Complexity